Back to all blogs

 Summary

-The link between an underactive thyroid and high cholesterol is a biological reality that many people struggle to manage without the right information.
-Because thyroid hormones directly influence how the liver clears "bad" LDL cholesterol, an untreated or under-treated thyroid can lead to stubbornly high lipid levels regardless of your diet.
+The link between an underactive thyroid and high cholesterol is a biological reality.
+Because thyroid hormones directly influence how the liver clears LDL, an untreated thyroid can lead to stubbornly high lipid levels regardless of diet.

-By following the Blue Horizon Method—consulting your GP, tracking your lifestyle, and using targeted testing to gain deeper insights—you can take control of your health.
-Whether it is ensuring your T4 to T3 conversion is efficient or identifying a deficiency in Magnesium or Vitamin D, seeing the "bigger picture" is the first step toward feeling like yourself again.
+By consulting your GP, tracking your lifestyle, and using targeted testing, you can take control.
+Whether it is ensuring efficient T4 to T3 conversion or identifying nutrient deficiencies, seeing the "bigger picture" is the first step toward recovery.

-Your next step should be a conversation with your GP about your thyroid and cholesterol markers.
-If you feel you need a more detailed snapshot to guide that conversation, explore our How to Get Your Thyroid Tested: A Practical UK Guide to find the profile that best suits your needs.
-Remember, good health decisions come from seeing the whole person, not just a single number on a page.
+Discuss your thyroid and cholesterol markers with your GP.
+If you need a detailed snapshot to guide that conversation, explore our How to Get Your Thyroid Tested: A Practical UK Guide to find the right profile for you.

 FAQ